 One of my favorite themes for a little boy’s room is the log cabin kids’ rustic bedroom theme.
 This was my son’s choice, Dakota, and we had a lot of fun achieving the “lodge” look for his room.
 What I liked best about it was that it was suitable for a young boy, but works just as well for an older boy.
 There is a lot of room for creativity with a rustic-style theme room.
 Many boys like to camp out, hike, fish, and explore the outdoors.
 The room can be created to feel like your child is experiencing a wilderness adventure every night!
 Some design tips and suggestions are as follows:

-1. There are so many options for bedding that are suitable with a rustic look, such as comforter sets that feature bear, moose, elk, deer and camping scenery.
-Log cabin quilts are another option, and there are numerous log cabin and rustic theme quilts available.
+1. There are many options for bedding that are suitable for a rustic look, such as comforter sets that feature bears, moose, elk, deer, and camping scenery.
+Log cabin quilts are another option, and numerous log cabin and rustic-theme quilts are available.
 Denim fabric or plaid flannel patterns for bedding and linens can also be used.
 For my son’s room, we used a solid print earth tone comforter, a beautiful rustic coverlet with moose in a fall scene, and an assortment of throw cushions with wildlife and Navaho prints.

 5. Use stuffed animals, such as beaver, bear, moose, elk, squirrels, rabbits, raccoons and owls.
 Throw pillows with the same animals can be used on the bed or grouped together on the floor.
-Hang fake geese in mid flight from the ceilings.
+Hang fake geese in mid-flight from the ceilings.
 Use old trunks to store toys.

 7. Wooden furniture works the best in the log cabin theme room.
-Use simple squared-off furniture in oak, pine or rustic furniture.
+Use simple squared-off furniture in oak, pine, or rustic furniture.
 Vintage household items, fishing lures, canoe paddles, or a set of weathered snowshoes can be hung on the wall.
 Canoe bookshelves work well in this space.